Search the Health Library

-Research cell signaling pathways in the homeostasis of intraocular pressure and in the pathogenesis of glaucoma (2009-2010)
+Research cell signaling pathways cytokines and monocytes in the homeostasis of intraocular pressure and in the pathogenesis of glaucoma (2009-2010)

-Investigate the effects of vitamin D on cellular signaling pathways and in the pathogenesis of systemic lupus erythematosus (2007-2009)
+Investigate the effects of vitamin D on cellular signaling pathways and the role of vitamin D deficiency in the pathogenesis of systemic lupus erythematosus (2007-2009)

 Examine the effects of mutations in IKKγ (NEMO) protein associated with hypohidrotic ectodermal dysplasia-immune deficiency (2001-2007)

 Choi CS, Zhang L, Abràmoff MD, Sonka M, Shifera AS, Kay CN.
 Evaluating efficacy of aflibercept in refractory exudative age-related macular degeneration with OCT segmentation volumetric analysis.
 Ophthalmic Surg Lasers Imaging Retina 2016; 47:245-251